cloudmesh-community/book/chapters/cloud/datacenter.md

 [regions](https://azure.microsoft.com/en-us/global-infrastructure/regions/)
 [@www-azure-regions] than any other cloud provider.
 They motivate this by their advertisement to bring and applications to the users around the world.
-The goal is similar as other commercial hyprescale providers by introducing preserving data residency, and offering comprehensive compliance and resilience.
+The goal is similar as other commercial hyper-scale providers by introducing preserving data residency, and offering comprehensive compliance and resilience.
 As of Aug 29, 2018 Azure supports 54 regions worldwide.
 These regions can currently be accessed